How (TV series): Revival

 In 1990, the series was revived as How 2 by TVS.
-Presenter Fred Dinenage made a return with Gareth Jones, Carol Vorderman, Gail McKenna and Sian Lloyd.
-The show aired on Children's ITV, known as CiTV and it ran for 16 years — until 2006.
+Presenter Fred Dinenage returned, accompanied by Gareth Jones, Carol Vorderman, Siân Lloyd, Gail Porter and Gail McKenna.
+This show aired on Children's ITV (known as CiTV) and ran for 16 years, until 2006.

-In 2019 How 2 was made available on Amazon Prime Video in the UK.
+In 2019, How 2 was made available on Amazon Prime Video in the UK.

 Also in 2019, the CITV channel commissioned a further revival of the format.
-Due for air November 2020, with Fred Dinenage making his second return to the series franchise, alongside a new team of Vick Hope, Sam Homewood and Frankie Vu.
+This was due to air in November 2020, with Fred Dinenage making his second return to the series franchise, alongside a new team of Vick Hope, Sam Homewood and Frankie Vu.